vercel/next.js/examples/with-material-ui/README.md

 ## The idea behind the example

 This example features how you use [material-ui](https://github.com/mui-org/material-ui) (Material components that implement Google's Material Design) with Next.js.

-:warning: The source code [is hosted](https://github.com/mui-org/material-ui/tree/master/examples/nextjs) on the Material-UI repository.